gaobobo/MicroPy_PlantMonitor/README.md

 `/mosquitto/config/mosquitto.conf`'s instructions.

 > [!TIP]
 > Docker Desktop should have a GUI editor.
-Go to *Containers - mosquitto(or your custom name) - Files* to edit.
+Go to *Containers - mosquitto(or your custom name) - Files - Open
+> file editor*.

 - Then restart by running `docker restart mosquitto`.